tum-esm/em27-metadata/README.md

 The object returned by `em27_metadata_store.get()` is of type `list[em27_metadata.types.SensorDataContext]`.
 It is a Pydantic model (https://docs.pydantic.dev/) but can be converted to a dictionary using `metadata.model_dump()`.

-The list will contain one item per time period where the metadata properties are continuous (same setup, and same calibration factors).
+The list will contain one item per time period where the metadata properties are continuous (same setup).
 You can find dummy data in the `data/` folder.

 <br/>